Coa halt

 The Coa halt (name previously spelled as Côa, changed after the halt's closure), is a closed interface of the Douro line, which used to serve the town of Vila Nova de Foz Côa, in the Guarda District, in Portugal.
-The halt started operating on 5 May 1887, and was closed in 2 October 1988.
+The halt started operating on 5 May 1887, and was closed on 2 October 1988.

 Description

 Location and access

 This station is located in the municipality of Vila Nova de Foz Côa, about 3.5 km from the town center, via the Coa road.

 Physical characterization

 The passenger building is located on the west side of the track (right-hand side of the uphill direction, towards Barca d'Alva).
 This and the other remaining infrastructures are abandoned and in a poor state of repair with the roof of the halt having collapsed likely in the last years of the 1990s.

 History

 19th century

 The section between the stations of Pocinho and Côa was opened for operation on 5 May 1887, and the next section, to Barca d'Alva, was inaugurated on 9 December 1887.